+- An increase in people entering and leaving

 - An increase in cars or bikes outside

 - Possible increase in anti-social behaviour

 - Increasing littler outside

 - Signs of drugs use

 - Lack of healthcare visitors

-Child Criminal Exploitation
+7. Child Criminal Exploitation

 This is common in county lines and occurs where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child or young person under the age of 18.